juliangut/slim-routing/README.md

 }
 ```

-* `name`, optional, group name so it can be referenced by another route in order to create a group tree
+* `name`, optional, group name so it can be referenced by another group in order to create a group tree
 * `prefix`, optional, prefix to be prepended to route names
-* `parent`, optional, references a parent group
+* `parent`, optional, references a parent group's _name_
-* `pattern`, optional, group path pattern
+* `pattern`, optional, path pattern
 * `placeholders`, optional, array of regex/alias for path placeholders,
 * `middleware`, optional, array of middleware to be added to all group routes

 #### Route (Method level)

-Defines the final routes added to Slim
+Defines the final routes added to Slim's router

 ```php
 use Jgut\Slim\Routing\Mapping\Annotation as JSR